gateio/gateapi-php/docs/Api/RebateApi.md

 > \GateApi\Model\AgencyCommissionHistory[] agencyCommissionsHistory($currency, $user_id, $from, $to, $limit, $offset)

-The agency obtains the commission history of the recommended user
+The agency obtains the commission history of the recommended user.

-Record time range cannot exceed 30 days
+Record time range cannot exceed 30 days.

 ### Example